Three Part Guide

 Field Research can be obtained from a PokeStop, and a player may work on up to 3 at a time.
 All players receive the same task and reward from an individual PokeStop, so work with your raid group to call out some of the more desirable tasks!

-To date we have seen Generations 1 (Kanto), 2 (Johto), and 3 (Hoenn) released in Pokemon GO.
-Alolan forms of Gen 1 Pokemon, which were introduced in Gen 7, are in the process of being released at the time of this article's publication.
-Each generation came with more spawn points, and Pokemon from all three generations are available in the wild.
+To date we have seen Generations 1 (Kanto), 2 (Johto), 3 (Hoenn), and Alolan Forms from Gen 7 released in Pokemon GO.
+Gen 4 is in the process of being released at the time of this article's publication.
+Each generation came with more spawn points, and Pokemon from all four generations are available in the wild.
 Rare Pokemon are much harder to find in standard gameplay, but a combination of raids, events, and quests has made them easier to get in general.

 The introduction of hundreds of new Pokemon in conjunction with changes to the gym and raid systems created seismic shifts in the Pokemon GO metagame.
 If you're overwhelmed by all of these changes, or if you're simply unfamiliar with Pokemon beyond Gen 1, then you're in the right place.